 Little did I know that I was setting myself up for a the biggest upset of all.
 In order to live a perfect life, one must continually judge oneself and one's choices.
 And in planning on having everything be perfect, one must judge others who inevitably will rock the perfectionism boat.
 That would be everyone else in the family.
 I ended up projecting onto my "perfect" son that he needed to be perfect.
 My spouse at the time, never felt he was perfect because he could never measure up and that left me being the "perfect" one, which I knew deep down that wasn't true and yet I needed to pretend that I was.
 Not my brightest moment.

 The world of perfectionism is a fantasy world and one where no one wins.
 And in my life, the one who would teach me all of this was my son.
-In his strive to be perfect, he found he couldn't and that led him to be depressed and ultra hard on himself.
+In his strive to be perfect, he found he couldn't and that led him to be depressed and being ultra hard on himself.
 So much so that he ended up taking his life at the age of 19.
 That turned my world upside down and it took me years to see how my desire to have a perfect life, perfect family, perfect son created an impossible life.
 It also allowed me to see where my judgments of myself leaked onto my loved ones.
-While I am not about drowning in guilt, resentment or regret, I am about acknowledging how to change it once I had the awareness of what I was creating.
+While I am not about drowning in guilt, resentment or regret, I am about acknowledging how to change it once I had the awareness of what I was creating and to change it.

 These judgments had kept me from caring for myself all those years.
 I was so afraid to be me and to trust that I would be enough that I couldn't see my own true value, only the one I thought was most important to others-for appearances sake.
 All of this stemmed from all of the judgments that I had carried throughout my life of never being enough, being pretty enough, good enough, etc. I needed to enter the fantasy of being perfect so that I could pretend to be happy.

 Not all of our self-judgments will have this same result, I certainly hope not.
-But be assured that your children are aware of what you judge yourself as and they do take notice and will either agree with you or resist or react to it.
+But be assured that your children are aware of how you judge yourself and they do take notice and will either agree with you or resist or react to it.
 They will learn from you what to value for themselves.
 If we value ourselves and taking care of ourselves, of removing judgments from our lives and attend to what we would like to change with gratitude, our lives will be richer and our children will see what is truly of value.

 Take a moment and think about what judgments of you are you carrying that keep you from taking better care of yourself?
 You can check in with how much you judge yourself by how often you use words like: should, too, supposed to, someday, and when.
 Here are some examples and see if you can spot the judgment hidden in the statements: